 Before we get into explaining aggression, let’s start with the German Shepherd dog breed and their temperament so we know what we are dealing with.

-As The Daily Shep explains in our ‘Ultimate Guide to German Shepherd Dogs and Puppies‘, there is a reason the German Shepherd is the second most popular dog breed in America, and a similarly popular breed around the rest of the world among dog owners.
+There is a reason the German Shepherd is the second most popular dog breed in America, and a similarly popular breed around the rest of the world among dog owners.

 They were bred to be the ideal working dog, and possess traits such as intelligence, confidence, focus and obedience that are required for working roles.

-They have an ‘obedient fidelity to their master’ which makes them a very loyal companion.
+A well bred GSD has an ‘obedient fidelity to their master’ which makes them a very loyal companion.

 Such an intelligent and obedient dog makes a good family dog (good with adults and kids), and a dog that is good around other animals, as long as they are socialised, trained and taught obedience properly from a young age as a puppy.
 This is true of most dog breeds!